mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

 Here are a few other concepts from Teresa Torres.

 Opportunity solution tree (OST): Opportunity solution trees are a simple way of visually representing the paths you might take to reach a desired outcome.
-The root of the tree is your desired outcome—the business need that reflects how your team can create business value.
+The root of the tree is your desired outcome-the business need that reflects how your team can create business value.
 Opportunity solution trees help you resolve the tension between business needs and customer needs.
 As you embark on the wandering paths of discovery, your tree will act as your roadmap, helping you find the best path to your desired outcome.

 Skipping “whether or not” decision is when we frame a problem as “Should we do this or not?”
 Instead of framing our decisions as “whether or not” decisions, develop a “compare and contrast” mindset.
 Instead of asking, “Should we solve this customer need?” we’ll ask, “Which of these customer needs is most important for us to address right now?”
 We’ll compare and contrast our options.